FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th July 2017.md

 currently being applied for.
 The new development if granted will provide a

-section of footpath towards the GAA pitch.---
+section of footpath towards the GAA pitch.
+---
 6

 We are currently procuring a consultant to examine the feasibility of the